-Website navigation is one of the most important aspects of user experience design — and one of the most critical pieces of your website.
+Website navigation is one of the most important aspects of user experience design — and one of the most critical pieces of website design as a whole.

 Your site’s purpose is to communicate as effectively with your customers as if they were speaking with you directly.
 Yes, it showcases your products or services.
 But it also tells your brand story, while attracting, engaging, and converting visitors.
 It has to help people quickly and easily find the solution for the problem or need that brought them there in the first place.